Export and Trade Compliance

 2.1 GeiG complies with UK export control and sanctions laws, including the Export Control Act 2002, Export Control Order 2008, Sanctions and Anti-Money Laundering Act 2018, UK OFSI sanctions, and the UK Strategic Export Control Lists (UK Military, Dual-Use, and Miscellaneous Lists).

-2.2 We observe applicable US laws where they reach our Items or transactions (e.g., EAR 15 CFR 730–774 for re-exports and de minimis/foreign direct product rules; OFAC sanctions).
+2.2 We observe applicable US laws where they reach our Items or transactions (for example, EAR 15 CFR 730–774 for re-exports and de minimis/foreign direct product rules; OFAC sanctions).

-2.3 We take into account EU and UN sanctions/dual-use measures where relevant (e.g., EU Dual-Use Regulation and consolidated sanctions lists).
+2.3 We take into account EU and UN sanctions and dual-use measures where relevant (for example, the EU Dual-Use Regulation and consolidated sanctions lists).

 2.4 If regimes conflict, the stricter control applies.